seanbutler/rpi-pico-graphics-lib/README.md

 ## Adafruit and Arduino

-Lots of excellent work here: Abstracting away the various IO methods available on the Arduino.
-Providing a basic but usable generic graphics library.
+Lots of excellent work here on their Arudino libraries.
+These libs have grown and hold some interesting useful ideas.

 Hide the various hardware IO methods behind this...
  - [Adafruit_BusIO](https://github.com/adafruit/Adafruit_BusIO)

 Nice big family of graphics methods here...
  - [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library)

-These libs have grown and hold some interesting usaful ideas.
-They are specifically for Arduino and contain many Arduino-isms which i need to work around.
-Must consider how to do that.
+ They are specifically for Arduino and contain some Arduino-isms which i need to work around.

-**Possibly I need to FORK these two libraries to make ports for RPI PICO?**
+__Possibly I should just fork the Adafruit libraries to make ports for RPI PICO?
+Would learn more by reading them and re-writing where necessary though.__

 ## instructions